Austropotamobius bihariensis: Description

 This crayfish strongly resembles its close relative A. torrentium.
 The individuals, not longer than 10 cm, are brown dorsally, showing lighter colors on the ventral side with hints of orange on the claws.
-In comparison with Austropotamobius torrentium (the stone crayfish), it has a shorter rostrum, the antennal scale is smooth without denticules and the claws are covered with tubercules that are bigger and not as many as on the stone crayfish claws.
+In comparison with Austropotamobius torrentium (the stone crayfish), it has a shorter rostrum, the antennal scale is smooth without denticules, and the claws are covered with tubercules that are bigger and fewer than on the stone crayfish claws.

 Ecology

-European crayfish species prefer in general clean waters, but their tolerance to water pollution is variable.
+European crayfish species prefer clean waters, but their tolerance to water pollution is variable.
 A. bihariensis seems to prefer cleaner and better oxygenated rivers than the stone crayfish.

 Distribution

-All the populations of A. bihariensis are found in the upper sectors of Criș rivers (Crișul Alb, Crișul Negru and Crișul Repede).
-The holotype (deposited at the Grigore Antipa National Museum of Natural History) was collected from Damiș river, Bratca commune, Bihor county.
+All the populations of A. bihariensis are found in the upper sectors of Criș rivers (Crișul Alb, Crișul Negru, Crișul Repede) and the upper area of the Arieș river.
+The holotype (deposited at the Grigore Antipa National Museum of Natural History) was collected from Damiș River, Bratca commune, Bihor county.